Ministry of Information and Communications (Vietnam)

-Ministry of Information and Communications (Bộ Thông tin và Truyền thông) was the government ministry in Vietnam.
-It is responsible for administration and regulation of newspapers, publishing, the postal service, telecommunications, internet, broadcasting, radio and radio frequency, information technology, electronics, television and national media infrastructure.
+Ministry of Information and Communications (Bộ Thông tin và Truyền thông) was a government ministry in Vietnam.
+It was responsible for administration and regulation of newspapers, publishing, the postal service, telecommunications, internet, broadcasting, radio and radio frequency, information technology, electronics, television and national media infrastructure.

 On 18 February 2025, the Ministry of Information and Communications ceased operations and merged with the Ministry of Science and Technology.